-10th SOGCE is organised across two days of full day conference, with various interesting topics of paper presentation as well as plenary sessions and a 2-Day exhibition that will showcase latest equipment, technology & solutions to demonstrate competitive advantages and competencies that include international and regional energy companies, service providers, and oil, gas & energy companies.
-There will also be a specific panel session for young professionals that will be conducted by our collaboration partner, the Society of Petroleum Engineers - Kuala Lumpur.
+The 11th SOGCE is organised across two days of full day conference, with various interesting topics of paper presentation as well as plenary sessions and a 2-Day exhibition that will showcase latest equipment, technology & solutions to demonstrate competitive advantages and competencies.
+The exhibition will run concurrently with the conference.

 There will also be SOGCE Networking Golf hosted by Midas Events Management (MEM) and organised by the Malaysian Oil, Gas & Energy Services Council (MOGSC).